LoveLive: School idol festival! By KLab

 Basic Game Setup and Plot: Honoka decides to start a pop idol group and has the player help her.
 Another girl starts her own pop group for fun.
 The player helps each pop group become successful and also becomes friends with them.

 Game Play: 4/5 Well Done: The game is a rhythm game.
-It is not like some rhythm games that are impossibly hard, but it definitely isn’t boring or too easy either.
+It is not like some rhythm games that are impossibly hard, but it isn’t boring or too easy either.
 There are definitely challenges.

-The player plays the songs and gets rewards for it.
+The player plays the songs and gets rewards.
 After gaining coins and points from playing songs, the player can upgrade their characters or try to get new ones.
 Depending on the song one plays depends on what characters a person may use, and the different characters have different abilities.
 After reaching achievements, the player can unlock stories, some for main game play and others as extras.

 Music: 3½/5 Above Average: The music is pop or rock, and often has a happy or energetic feel to it.
 There are a total of eighteen voices that sing songs either as a group, a few at a time, or solo.
 Some of the songs start to sound similar after some time though.

 Overall: 4/5 Well Done: In quality, this is probably the best rhythm, game that I have played.
 The art and music are good and the story is interesting.
 The game also updates regularly to add new events and characters.
 In quality I would recommend it to girls twelve and older.

 Sexual and Inappropriate Content: 2½/5 Some Immodest Clothing: The girls wear a lot of suggestive clothing, sometimes shorts, miniskirts, or low shirts.
 There are also various swimsuits.
 Though the lyrics are sung in Japanese, when reading what they mean in English they are a bit suggestive.
 The lyrics are not sexual and do not say anything crude, but they are a bit passionate.